tagazok/msurlgen/README.md

 Auto generate the url with the pet ID and the advocate code

-Thanks to [tagazok](https://github.com/tagazok/msurlgen/commit/0d06160eaa1e1590bb5a34b7a598531936967a18) you can also have directly in the url request with params the pet ID it will automatically insert into the correct input
+Thanks to [tagazok](https://github.com/tagazok/msurlgen/commit/0d06160eaa1e1590bb5a34b7a598531936967a18) for the initial repository.

+you can also have directly in the url request with params the pet ID it will automatically insert into the correct input

+I've added the advocate code and the source channel for tracking specific campaign with a PetID / Advocate Code / Source channel

 > Example : https://olivmertens.github.io/Msurlgen/?pet=123456789